 10. Night Owl Day/Night Vision Monocular – Best Smallest Nnight Vision Monocular

-Ideal for a wide range of uses, you can deploy the Night Owl iGEN20/20 for night vision uses, backpacking, hiking, camping, security, cave exploration, nature watching and hunting.
+Ideal for a wide range of uses, you can deploy the Night Owl iGEN20/20 for night vision uses backpacking, hiking, camping, security, cave exploration, nature watching, and hunting.
 It has a glass lens and 2x magnification.

-In addition to performance, the manufacturer also gave it a highly-aesthetic look to appeal to its users.
+In addition to performance, the manufacturer also gave it a highly aesthetic look to appeal to its users.
 Its simple yet refined design impresses those who love sobriety.
-With a black and sturdy look, this accessory has been manufactured with first quality materials.
+With a black and sturdy look, this accessory has been manufactured with the first quality materials.
 And if the weather gets bad, you can always store it in its robust and perfectly waterproof case.
 You will not have to worry about water damage.

 The monocular is not just ideal for nocturnal applications.
-It is also great for daylight uses.
+It is also great for daylight use.
 It features a light amplification feature that you can adjust to 10,000x from 300x.
 The 3-mode Infrared intelligence enhances tube technology.
 You can make direct video recordings into external devices, aided by an RCA cable.

 To save power, the wattage automatically adjusts according to the level of darkness in the environment of imaging.
 It can be mounted on a tripod and works with 4 AA batteries.

 Lastly, the monocular is a compact product.
 It measures 9 x 4 x 2.5 inches in dimensions.
-Asides this, it comes with a very compact case which gives it easy transportability.
+Asides from this, it comes with a very compact case which gives it easy transportability.